 3. Research Your Payout Options

 Now that you know about how much your device is worth, think about what you’d like to get out of the transaction.
-Are you hoping to get cash on the spot as fast as possible?
+Are you hoping to get extra cash on the spot as fast as possible?
 Are you OK with waiting a week or two for a mailed check or PayPal deposit?
 Would you prefer to keep things simple with a credit against future purchases on your cell carrier’s account?

 Every platform has its own compensation policies.
 Once they confirm that your device is as you described it, direct-buyer platforms generally issue payment within a few days, but precise timeframes vary.
 If the buyer disagrees with your assessment of your phone’s features and condition, it may reduce its payout offer or refuse the device altogether.